Mary FitzGerald

 Picture

 Mary FitzGerald is an Irish artist who lives and works in Dublin and County Waterford.
-After graduating from the National College of Art and Design in Dublin, she moved to Japan where she lived and exhibited between 1979 and 1981.
+After graduating from the National College of Art and Design in Dublin, she moved to Japan where she studied and exhibited between 1979 and 1981.
 Mary FitzGerald has held numerous solo exhibitions in Ireland, Europe and the USA and has participated in group exhibitions worldwide.
 She has represented Ireland at ROSC, L'Imaginaire Irlandais and the XVIII Bienal de Sao Paulo.

 She was elected a member of Aosdána in 1990.